-The API Explorer is a powerful tool for understanding your project's specific GraphQL API.
+The API Explorer is useful for experimenting with your project's GraphQL API.
 Here, we'll review the ways the API Explorer can help you build your project.

 From the API Explorer you can: